Osun: I didn’t collect salary for eight years as governor — Aregbesola

 Aregbesola disclosed this during an interactive programme tagged ‘Ogbeni Till Day Break’ on Saturday in Osogbo.

-The governor said since it was the state that was feeding him,fueling his cars and provided him with accommodation, there was no need for him to be paid.
+The governor said since it was the state that was feeding him, fuelling his cars and provided him with accommodation, there was no need for him to be paid.

 Aregbesola also said that he did not have bank accounts where money was kept in any part of the world.